 The charts shown for each NEO in the following pages display the total direct compensation value delivered in each of the principal elements of compensation.
 These charts do not include amounts paid to Mr. Johri to offset compensation he forfeited upon leaving his former employer.
-Additionally, since Mr. Darnis retired on January 31, 2016 and did not receive a 2016 long-term incentive grant, the total direct compensation shown in the chart on page 52 does not include 2016 PSU and SAR awards.
+Additionally, as a result of Mr. Darnis' retirement on January 31, 2016, the total direct compensation shown on the chart on page 52 does not include 2016 PSU and SAR awards.